 4. Annotation: Species classifications and confidence levels are written into the image metadata, enabling WildTracker to display these details alongside bounding boxes from MegaDetector.

 As AI technology continues to evolve, the MEWC model and others like it will become even more powerful and accurate.
 By integrating AI into the WildTracker citizen science program, we have a unique opportunity for human feedback to refine models.
-WildTracker participants will be able to either accept or reject the AI classification or refer it to an expert (one of us ecologists at TLC) for validation.
+WildTracker participants can either accept or reject Stickybeak’s classification or refer it to an expert (one of us ecologists at TLC) for validation.
+And if you aren’t that confident in your ability to identify species, Stickybeak can provide some helpful hints to get you started.

 If all this wasn’t nerdy enough for you, the detailed architecture of MEWC and how it is being deployed can be found in the open access preprint.